 In the “traditional view” of endometriosis these, often-tiny, deposits are alleged to cause chronic pelvic pain, painful sex, painful periods and infertility.

-The new view of “endometriosis” says that these symptoms are caused by injuries to pelvic nerves caused by (1) difficult vaginal deliveries, (2) straining during defaecation, (3) minor gynaecological surgery (D&C) for conditions such as miscarriage, (4) occasional direct trauma.
-These injuries cause “retrograde menstruation” and deposits of endometrium on pelvic organs – but these deposits of “endometriosis” do not cause symptoms; it is the injuries to pelvic nerves that cause pain.
+Ih the “new view” of “endometriosis” these symptoms are caused by injuries to pelvic nerves caused by (1) difficult vaginal deliveries, (2) straining during defaecation, (3) minor gynaecological surgery (D&C) for conditions such as miscarriage, (4) occasional direct trauma.
+These injuries to uterine nerves cause the uterus to contract in an incoordinate fashion leading to “retrograde menstruation” and deposits of endometrium on pelvic organs – BUT these deposits of “endometriosis” do not cause symptoms; it is the injuries to pelvic nerves that cause pain.

 When nerves are injured they re-grow in a chaotic fashion which causes pain 4-5 years after the original injury.
 (Look how “angry” these abnormal nerves look in this image).
 Clinical presentations will depend on the site, nature and extent of these injuries – so no two women have the same experience of these injuries.
 Not only do these injuries affect your uterus but also your Fallopian tubes as their nerves are the continuation of the uterine nerves.